Data Centers in Luxembourg

 Network & Connectivity Ecosystem

-Direct Cloud On-Ramps There are no direct public cloud on-ramps located within Luxembourg as of September 2025.
-Businesses connect to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, via high-speed, low-latency private links to the primary European cloud regions in Frankfurt and Paris.
+Direct Cloud On-Ramps: There are no public cloud on-ramps located directly within Luxembourg.
+High-performance, low-latency access to all major cloud providers, including AWS, Google Cloud, and Microsoft Azure, is achieved via dedicated network links to the primary European cloud hub in Frankfurt, Germany.

 Power Analysis